ajaquith/securitymetrics-aws/readme.md

           |--@testing:
           |  |--ec2-3-212-5-14.compute-1.amazonaws.com
           |--@ungrouped:

-## OS X configuration
+## Packer

-Configure the OS X SSH login agent to require a password upon first use of an SSH key, by editing `~/.ssh/config` so that it uses the SSH keychain, adds SSH keys automatically, and sets the default identity file:
+For production, HashiCorp's [Packer]() builds custom Amazon Machine Images (AMIs) with a basic Alpine Linux configuration, including Docker and AWS utilities.
+In the `ajaquith` GitHub repository, the forked [alpine-ec2-ami](https://github.com/ajaquith/alpine-ec2-ami) repository contains scripts for building the AMIs.

-        Host *
+On OS X, install Packer using `brew`:

-          AddKeysToAgent yes
+        brew install packer

-          UseKeychain yes
+See the `alpine-ec2-ami` project's README for more details on how to build the AMIs.
+But in general: clone the repo; change to the project directory, and build using `make`:

-          IdentityFile ~/.ssh/id_rsa
+        make PROFILE=arj

 ## Terraform

-HashiCorp's [Terraform](https://www.terraform.io) provides initial bootstrapping of the Amazon environment.
+HashiCorp's [Terraform](https://www.terraform.io) bootstraps the Amazon environment.

 Running: